eisenjulian/nlp_estimator_tutorial/blog.md

 With that in mind, let us start by trying out one of the simplest models for text classification.
 That would be a sparse linear model that gives a weight to each token and adds up all of the results, regardless of the order.
 As this model does not care about the order of words in a sentence, we normally refer to it as a *Bag-of-Words* approach.
 Let's see how we can implement this model using an `Estimator`.

 We start out by defining the feature column that is used as input to our classifier.
-As we have seen in [Part 2](https://developers.googleblog.com/2017/11/introducing-tensorflow-feature-columns.html), `categorical_column_with_identity` is the right choice for text input.
+As we have seen in [Part 2](https://developers.googleblog.com/2017/11/introducing-tensorflow-feature-columns.html), `categorical_column_with_identity` is the right choice for a discrete set that has already been mapped to indexes.
 We can now use the pre-made `LinearClassifier`.

 ```python
 column = tf.feature_column.categorical_column_with_identity('x', vocab_size)